 - Jaw pain or tightness

 Worn or damaged teeth are the most common signs of teeth grinding.
 While you may not notice your teeth are damaged, a dentist can easily spot it.
-We routinely look for during preventive care visits.
+We routinely look for these signs during your preventive care visits.
 Treating teeth grinding early can avoid extensive tooth damage or even loss, in addition to its effects on gum health and the function of the jaw joints.

 Treatment for Teeth Grinding

-We will recommend TMJ treatment that is tailored to your unique oral health concerns, addressing any possible tooth damage or bite problems that have been diagnosed.
+We provide TMJ treatment that is tailored to your unique oral health concerns.
+We will address any possible tooth damage or bite problems that have been diagnosed.
 Treatment options for teeth grinding can include:

 - Mouthguards / splint therapy: a custom oral appliance that will reposition the teeth and jaw to prevent teeth grinding, a mouthguard is the most conservative approach to treating bruxism.

 - Bite equilibration: balancing the bite through restorative dentistry can realign the way the teeth make contact and allow the jaw to move naturally.
 This can include dental crowns, bonding and other treatments that can adjust the shape of the teeth.

-- Orthodontics: if misaligned teeth are causing your bite to be out of balance and leading to teeth grinding and other symtpoms of a TMJ disorder, we may recommend Invisalign or traditional orthodontics to straighten your teeth.
+- Orthodontics: if misaligned teeth are causing your bite to be out of balance, we may recommend Invisalign or traditional orthodontics to straighten your teeth.

 Schedule A Consultation

-If you are concerned that you may be grinding or clenching your teeth or suffer with any of the common signs of a bite disorder, schedule a consultation with one of the dentists at Ridgetop Dental.
-We have the technology, training and experience necessary to properly diagnose and treat complex bite disorders and teeth grinding.
+If you are concerned that you may be grinding or clenching your teeth, or suffer with any of the common signs of a bite disorder, schedule a consultation at Ridgetop Dental.
+We have the technology, training, and experience necessary to properly diagnose and treat complex bite disorders and teeth grinding.